Max-Derner/python-lessons/Lesson_00/06_logic_gates.md

 ```
 The expressions are anything that can be evaluated as "truthy/falsy".
 Notice that we're using the 4 spaces of indentation to define scope.
 Also notice that we don't use curly braces (`{}`) to define scope, that's done with an indented codeblock like it is everywhere else in Python.
+Also also notice that there's no parenthesis around the condition.
+It's not needed unless you are using it for implied line continuation.

 Example:
 ``` python